chrisdone/website/hakyll/posts/rust.markdown

 tags: rust
 ---

+**2023-10-13** Edited based on feedback, but preserves the same content.

 This is a little summary of my current thoughts on Rust.
 I wonder whether I'll look back in five years and see if my views have changed.

 ## The Good

+So that Gentle Reader knows that I'm not entirely biased against the language, there are obviously positive things to appreciate about it:

-Rust's macros are very good.
+* Rust's macros are very good.
 They act like Lisp's macros, unlike Haskell's.

-The fact that Rust has type-classes ("traits") and sum types ("enums") and pattern matching is very attractive.
-Making orphan instances package-wide rather than module-wide is a very good decision.
+* The fact that Rust has type-classes ("traits") and sum types ("enums") and pattern matching is very attractive.
+Making orphans package-wide rather than module-wide is a very good decision.

-I also like its treatment of records.
+* I like its treatment of records.

-Its standard library does a few things well, like handling strings as UTF-8.
+* Its standard library does a few things well, like handling strings as UTF-8.

-Distinguishing mutability has its advantages, it's easy to see that a function is "morally" pure--if not actually pure--and that's good for reading.
+* Distinguishing mutability has its advantages, it's easy to see that a function is "morally" pure--if not actually pure--and that's good for reading.

+## Unsafe and panic

+The use of unsafe is a little disturbing, because many libraries feature it, and people are tempted to use it on private work projects to quickly get around the language's limitations.
+But it's not much different to using an FFI.
+I don't see this is a big downside.

+`panic` is a little more bothersome, because
+Rust libraries go to great pains (with many syntactic tricks like `?` and auto-conversions from smaller error types to larger ones) to handle errors explicitly, but then panics unwind the stack to the top of the process, and panics inside a panic don't run destructors, etc. The overall effect is that, like [my three questions of language design](https://chrisdone.com/posts/three-questions-of-lang-design/), the answer to "how you handle errors" is "at least two, incompatible ways."

 ## Take Sugar?